KonradHoeffner/hdt/README.md

 This file-format is not my design, I merely tried created a Rust implementation of it.
 For a reference implementation and acknowledgement of all the original authors, please look at the [https://github.com/rdfhdt](https://github.com/rdfhdt) organisation.

-## License

-This software is licensed under the EUPL.
-The European Union Public Licence (EUPL) is a copyleft free/open source software license created on the initiative of and approved by the European Commission in 23 official languages of the European Union.